-- 13.7.1 Commercial General Liability policy shall contain the following endorsements, which shall accompany the Certificate of Insurance: - 13.7.1.1 An Additional Insured endorsement using ISO form CG 20 26 0413, or a form at least as broad, naming the County of Orange, its
+- 13.7.1 Commercial General Liability policy shall contain the following endorsements, which shall accompany the Certificate of Insurance: - 13.7.1.1 An Additional Insured endorsement using ISO form CG 20 26 04 13, or a form at least as broad, naming the County of Orange, its elected and appointed officials, officers, employees, and agents

-- elected and appointed officials, officers, employees, and agents as Additional Insureds or provide blanket coverage, which will state AS REQUIRED BY WRITTEN CONTRACT. - 13.7.1.2 A primary non-contributory endorsement using ISO form CG 20 01 04 13, or a form at least as broad, evidencing that CONTRACTOR's insurance is primary and any insurance or self-insurance maintained by the County shall be excess and non-contributory. - 13.7.2 The Workers' Compensation policy shall contain a waiver of subrogation endorsement waiving all rights of subrogation against the County of Orange, its elected and appointed officials, officers, employees, and agents or provide blanket coverage, which will state AS REQUIRED BY WRITTEN CONTRACT. - 13.7.3 The Network Security and Privacy Liability policy shall contain the following endorsements which shall accompany the Certificate of Insurance. - 13.7.3.1 An Additional Insured endorsement naming the County of Orange, its elected and appointed officials, officers, employees, and agents as Additional Insureds for its vicarious liability. - 13.7.3.2 A primary and non-contributory endorsement evidencing that the CONTRACTOR's insurance is primary, and any insurance or self-insurance maintained by the County shall be excess and non-contributing. - 13.8 All insurance policies required by this Contract shall waive all rights of subrogation against the County of Orange, its elected and appointed officials, officers, employees, and agents when acting within the scope of their appointment or employment. - 13.9 CONTRACTOR shall provide thirty (30) days prior written notice to the County of any policy cancellation or non-renewal and ten (10) days prior written notice where cancellation is due to non-payment of premium and provide a copy of the

-- cancellation notice to COUNTY.
-Failure to provide written notice of cancellation may constitute a material breach of the Contract, upon which the COUNTY may suspend or terminate this Contract. - 13.10 If CONTRACTOR's Professional Liability and/or Network Security & Privacy Liability policy are a "Claims-Made" policy(ies), CONTRACTOR shall agree to the following: - 13.10.1 The retroactive date must be shown and must be before the date of the Contract or the beginning of the Contract services. - 13.10.2 Insurance must be maintained, and evidence of insurance must be provided for at least three (3) years after expiration or earlier termination of Contract services. - 13.10.3 If coverage is canceled or non-renewed, and not replaced with another claims-made policy form with a retroactive date prior to the effective date of the Contract services, Contractor must purchase an extended reporting period for a minimum of three (3) years after expiration of earlier termination of the Contract. - 13.11 The Commercial General Liability policy shall contain a severability of interests clause also known as a "separation of insureds" clause (standard in the ISO CG 0001 policy). - 13.12 Insurance certificates should be forwarded to COUNTY at the address indicated in Paragraph 10 of this Contract. - 13.13 If CONTRACTOR fails to provide the insurance certificates and endorsements within seven (7) days of notification by CEO/County Procurement Office or ADMINISTRATOR, award may be made to the next qualified proponent. - 13.14 COUNTY expressly retains the right to require CONTRACTOR to increase or decrease insurance of any of the above insurance types throughout the term of this Contract.
+- as Additional Insureds or provide blanket coverage, which will state AS REQUIRED BY WRITTEN CONTRACT. - 13.7.1.2 A primary non-contributory endorsement using ISO form CG 20 01 04 13, or a form at least as broad, evidencing that CONTRACTOR's insurance is primary and any insurance or self-insurance maintained by the County shall be excess and non-contributory. - 13.8 All insurance policies required by this Contract shall waive all rights of subrogation against the County of Orange, its elected and appointed officials, officers, employees, and agents when acting within the scope of their appointment or employment. - 13.9 CONTRACTOR shall provide thirty (30) days prior written notice to the COUNTY of any policy cancellation or non-renewal and ten (10) days prior written notice where cancellation is due to non-payment of premium and provide a copy of the cancellation notice to COUNTY.
+Failure to provide written notice of cancellation may constitute a material breach of the Contract, upon which the COUNTY may suspend or terminate this Contract. - 13.10 The Commercial General Liability policy shall contain a severability of interests clause also known as a "separation of insureds" clause (standard in the ISO CG 0001 policy). - 13.11 Insurance certificates should be forwarded to COUNTY at the address indicated in Paragraph 10 of this Contract. - 13.12 If CONTRACTOR fails to provide the insurance certificates and endorsements within seven (7) days of notification by CEO/County Procurement Office or ADMINISTRATOR, award may be made to the next qualified proponent. - 13.13 COUNTY expressly retains the right to require CONTRACTOR to increase or decrease insurance of any of the above insurance types throughout the term of this Contract.
 Any increase or decrease in insurance will be as deemed by County of

-- Orange Risk Manager as appropriate to adequately protect COUNTY. - 13.15 COUNTY shall notify CONTRACTOR in writing of changes in the insurance requirements.
-If CONTRACTOR does not provide acceptable Certificates of Insurance and endorsements to COUNTY incorporating such changes within thirty (30) days of receipt of such notice, this Contract may be in breach without further notice to CONTRACTOR, and COUNTY shall be entitled to all legal remedies. - 13.16 The procuring of such required policy or policies of insurance shall not be construed to limit CONTRACTOR's liability hereunder nor to fulfill the indemnification provisions and requirements of this Contract, nor act in any way to reduce the policy coverage and limits available from the insurer.
+- Orange Risk Manager as appropriate to adequately protect COUNTY. - 13.14 COUNTY shall notify CONTRACTOR in writing of changes in the insurance requirements.
+If CONTRACTOR does not provide acceptable Certificates of Insurance and endorsements to COUNTY incorporating such changes within thirty (30) days of receipt of such notice, this Contract may be in breach without further notice to CONTRACTOR, and COUNTY shall be entitled to all legal remedies. - 13.15 The procuring of such required policy or policies of insurance shall not be construed to limit CONTRACTOR's liability hereunder nor to fulfill the indemnification provisions and requirements of this Contract, nor act in any way to reduce the policy coverage and limits available from the insurer.